ImpMIA: Leveraging Implicit Bias for Membership Inference Attack: Competitive Baselines: Technical Details

 \subsection{White-Box Baselines}

-\paragraph{Gradient-based Baselines.} Nasr et al.\ \citep{nasr2019comprehensive} showed that the most informative white-box membership signal is the magnitude of per-sample gradients, since stochastic gradient descent drives member gradients toward zero.
-Building on this, we evaluate two baselines: (i) a \emph{loss-gradient} score based on the norm $\|\nabla_{\theta} L(f(x),y)\|$, and (ii) a \emph{margin-gradient} score based on the gradient $\|\nabla_{\theta}[f_{y}(x)-\max_{j\neq y} f_{j}(x)]\|$.
+\paragraph{Gradient-based Baselines.} \citep{nasr2019comprehensive} showed that the most informative white-box membership signal is the magnitude of per-sample gradients, since stochastic gradient descent drives member gradients toward zero.
+Building on this, we evaluate two baselines: (i) a \emph{loss-gradient} score based on the gradients of the loss $\|\nabla_{\theta} L(f(x),y)\|$, and (ii) a \emph{margin-gradient} score based on the gradients of the margin $\|\nabla_{\theta}[f_{y}(x)-\max_{j\neq y} f_{j}(x)]\|$.
 For each sample (and its horizontal flip), we compute per-layer gradient norms, convert them into rank-based scores (higher rank = smaller norm), and average across layers and augmentations.
-The loss-gradient baseline directly instantiates Nasr’s observation, while the margin-gradient baseline adapts it to sensitivity around the decision boundary, making it conceptually closer to \emph{ImpMIA}.
+The loss-gradient baseline directly instantiates \cite{nasr2019comprehensive} observation, while the margin-gradient baseline adapts it to sensitivity around the margin, making it conceptually closer to \emph{ImpMIA}.

 \paragraph{SIF Attack.} The self-influence function (SIF) attack of \citet{cohen2024membership} achieved state-of-the-art white-box membership inference in their paper, particularly under strong augmentations where gradient-norm methods fail.
 SIF measures a sample’s effect on its own loss by approximating the influence function via recursive Hessian--vector products.
 Membership is inferred by whether a correctly classified sample’s score lies close to zero, since training points tend to cluster tightly around this value while non-members yield more extreme values.